Is cannabidiol legal in Switzerland?

 CBD Oil

-Extracted from parts of the cannabis plant dried and ground using a very precise processcannabidiol oil has won over aficionados and those curious about well-being.
-And how is it so successful?
+Extracted from parts of the cannabis plant dried and ground using a very precise process, CBD oil has won over aficionados and those curious about well-being.
+How is it used?
 Its success is largely the result of a multitude of studies.

 CBD Flowers